Are CPUs Cheaper Than GPUs On Average?

 Cost of power usage Lower cost of power usage Higher cost of power usage

-Type of workload General purpose/processing Specialized for gaming, AI, video rendering etc.
+Type of workload General purpose/processing Specialized in gaming, AI, video rendering, etc.

 Conclusion